20 FRENCH SLANG EXPRESSIONS IN USE IN 2021!

 "I really drank too much at the party last night.
 I'm on the floor.
 I have a horrible hangover."

 I don't have your time or I don't have his time.
-If someone says "I don't have your time", he means "I don't have time, I don't have that much to do".
+If someone says "I don't have your time", they mean "I don't have time, I don't have that much to do".
 For example, if someone asks me: "Can you go to the post office for me this afternoon?
-I'll say, "I don't have your time.
-I have something else to do."
-Here's another example: "Estelle told me for three hours about her fight with Noémie, I don't have her time.
-I didn't know how to cut the conversation short."
+I'll say: "I don't have your time.
+I've got something else to do.
+Here's another example: "Estelle told me for three hours about her argument with Noémie - I don't have her time.
+I didn't know how to cut the conversation short.

-A tchouin.
-It's an expression, it's an insulting word.
-It's an insult, it's used nowadays in slang as a synonym for prostitute.
-For example, we could say: "Did you see Vanessa at the party yesterday?
-She was really dressed like a slut.
+Une tchouin.
+It's an expression, an insulting word.
+It's an insult, and nowadays it's used in slang as a synonym for prostitute.
+For example, we might say: "Did you see Vanessa at the party yesterday?
+She was really dressed like a tchouin.
 I don't know what got into her."

 To prank or prank someone.
-Again, it's a word that comes from English and that is used a lot in slang in France these days.
+Again, it's a word that comes from English and is used a lot these days in French slang.

-A prank is a joke, a trick we play on someone.
+A prank is a joke, a trick you play on someone.
 We're going to trick them.
 You can say make a prank or prank someone.
 Here are two examples.
-"Mark pranked me.
+"Marc pranked me.
 He put spice in my sandwich even though he knows I hate it.
 He tricked me.
-He wanted to prank me."
+He wanted to play a joke on me."

 "Mathieu pranked one of our colleagues.
 He phoned him pretending to be his landlord.
-He told him that everyone in the building couldn't stand him anymore, hated him."
+He told him that everyone in the building couldn't stand him anymore, that they hated him."

-It means I don't care, I don't care, it goes over my head.
+It means I don't give a damn, I don't care, it goes right over my head.
 At least the diminutive, currently fashionable expression, balek, is a little less vulgar.
 Here are two contextualizations.

 "Maria told me she didn't like my wedding dress, I don't care what she thinks."

-"Who cares if it was the egg or the chicken that was there first!"
+"Who cares if it was the egg or the chicken that got there first?

-Le seum, to have the seum.
-We had already seen this expression in a previous video but it is still very fashionable at the moment.
-When we have the seum, it is that we are really depressed of a situation, that we are blasé.
+Le seum, avoir le seum.
+We've already seen this expression in a previous video, but it's still very much in fashion these days.
+When you've got the shakes, it means you're really depressed about a situation, you're jaded.
 You're fed up.
-"I'm really pissed off.
-I lost my cell phone again.
-I'm sick of it."
+"I'm really fed up.
+I've lost my cell phone again.
+I'm fed up."

-"We're being reconfined for the third time.
-I'm really pissed off, this is the one time too many.
+"We've been reconfined for the third time.
+I'm really pissed off, this is the last time.
 I can't take it anymore."

 Slammed to the ground.
-When we say something or someone is slammed to the ground, it means they really suck.
+When you say something or someone is slammed to the ground, it means they really suck.

 "It's slammed to the ground your style, you're not going out dressed like that."